inpla/inpla/Gentle_introduction_Inpla.md

   ```

 * **Connections between names** are evaluated as that ports corresponding to these names are connected mutually in interaction nets frameworks.
 However, in Inpla, these are evaluated as that, for the connections, the left-hand side name connects to the right-hand side name, thus only one way.
-For instance, `x~y` is evaluated that the `x` connects to the `x` (not that the `y` connects to `x`):
+For instance, `x~y` is evaluated that the `x` connects to the `y` (not that the `y` connects to `x`):

   ```
   >>> x~y;